TU-Clausthal-Rendering/ReSTIR-FG/README.md

 * [Building Falcor](#building-falcor)

 ## Demo usage
 After downloading the demo from the release page, you can execute it using either the `ReSTIRFGDemo_[SceneName].bat` file or the `ReSTIRFGDemoNRD_[SceneName].bat` file.
-We have provided two scenes in the `Model` folder.
+We provide four scenes with the Demo, two are included in the git repo in the `Models` folder (VeachAjar and Sibernik).
+The other two scenes need to be downloaded separately (Kitchen and Bistro) from the [Releases Page](https://github.com/TU-Clausthal-Rendering/ReSTIR-FG/releases/latest) and unziped into the `Models` folder.
 For more scenes, see the [Testing with more Scenes](#testing-with-more-scenes) section.

 To change the settings of our algorithm, navigate to the `ReSTIR_FG` group in the UI.
 In addition to `ReSTIR FG`, we have implemented `Final Gather` and `ReSTIR GI`, which can be switched in the UI.
 For more information about a setting, hover over the `(?)`.